 Don’t forget to make time for a quick pre-dinner happy hour!
 There are lots of great little bars in the area.

 Once you’re done with lunch, shopping, and happy hour, it’s time to head back to the more central part of town.
 You can either explore more in the French Quarter or head back to your hotel for a quick rest.

-We recommend getting on a streetcar at St. Charles Avenue to take you back to the French Quarter on Canal Street.
+From Magazine, I recommend walking north a few streets and hopping on a streetcar at St. Charles Avenue to take you back to the French Quarter.
 Again, the ride costs $1.25 each way.
 The streetcars have no set schedule but usually, arrive every 5-15 minutes.

 Keep your eyes peeled because it’s a scenic ride, to say the least.

 There are so many delicious things to eat in New Orleans, so many that I couldn’t possibly drill it down to just one spot!

 From epic fried chicken at Willie Mae’s Scotch House and Coop’s Place to the best-charbroiled oysters ever at Acme Oyster House, and from iconic establishments like Commander’s Palace to Jacques-Imo’s Cafe, the options are endless.